 Colorado Rockies and the Ranch at Emerald Valley by Olivia

 The temptation when visiting the US is to cram lots into one trip, covering several states in one go.
 Distances look easy from the comfort of your armchair but, once you’re on the ground, everything takes longer than you thought because you spend time stopping at interesting places.
 The last time I was in the Rockies, I wanted to focus on just one state: Colorado.

 I began in Denver, which at first glance seemed like an identikit American city, all glass skyscrapers — albeit ones with the eastern wall of the Rockies looming behind.
 Exploring further, I came across the RiNo District, a bohemian enclave of creative energy.
 Here, warehouses are liberally adorned with street art and signs of gentrification are evident in the jazz bars, coffee shops and art galleries.

 While in Denver, I caught a live performance by local band, One Republic, at the nearby Red Rocks Amphitheatre.
 This open-air venue is set in a natural geological feature, making for a novel experience beneath the starry skies.

-I headed south along the edge of the Rockies towards Colorado Springs, the state’s second city.
+I headed south along the edge of the Rockies toward Colorado Springs, the state’s second city.
 Following the freeways, I was there in a little under two hours.
-Soon I was turning off towards The Broadmoor, a historic resort on the edge of town, where I was met and driven in a 4x4 up a steep and winding gravel road to the Ranch at Emerald Valley, perched 2,500 m (8,200ft) high in the mountains, surrounded by firs.
+Soon I was turning off toward The Broadmoor, a historic resort on the edge of town, where I was met and driven in a 4x4 up a steep and winding gravel road to the Ranch at Emerald Valley, perched 2,500 m (8,200 ft) high in the mountains, surrounded by firs.

 The air at that altitude was crisp and fresh, and I was keen to get out riding.
 I wandered over to the stables where I was introduced to Thor, a muscular chestnut stallion with a benign temperament.
 We rode nose-to-tail because of the steep, rocky terrain, which was ideal for my limited experience.